 Two distinct junior faculty-level fellowships on integrative medicine are East-West subspecialty consultative and East-West primary care (currently not available).
-Both fellowship programs are designed to train physicians in becoming outstanding academic leaders, clinicians and teachers within the field of integrative medicine.
+Both fellowship programs are designed to train physicians to become outstanding academic leaders, clinicians and teachers within the field of integrative medicine.
 The program offers intensive training in the basic theory and practice of Traditional Chinese Medicine (TCM) and other Complementary and Integrative Medicine (CIM) disciplines and provides extensive clinical training through the use of evidence-informed therapies.
 Both tracks are approved by the American Board of Integrative Medicine and will allow graduates to become board certified in integrative medicine.

 Graduates will be equipped to integrate their prior western biomedical training with TCM care and integrative health principles to evaluate and care for a wide range of patient conditions regardless of illness severity or comorbidities.
 This expertise will be applied across both settings of primary care and subspecialty practice, and will help broaden the available toolkit of the practicing physician and evolving healer.